sandinmyjoints/requests-review/review.rst

-Again, Requests is smaller, and it turns out its two lines of code give me something much more useable than urllib2. ``Response [200]`` is meaningful; one of the first things every web programmer learns is that 200 means, simply, "OK".
+Again, Requests is smaller, and it turns out its two lines of code give me something much more useable than urllib2. ``Response [200]`` is meaningful; one of the first things every web programmer learns is that, in HTTP, the language of the internet, 200 means, simply, "OK".
 Requests lets me know my code succeeded.

 The thing that urllib2 gave me, ``<addinfourl at 4338521656 whose fp =
 <socket._fileobject object at 0x10297ce50>>``, is clear as mud.
 I can make some